Molière: Life

 Molière was born in Paris shortly before his christening as Jean Poquelin on 15 January 1622.
 Known as Jean-Baptiste, he was the first son of Jean Poquelin and Marie Cressé, who had married on 27 April 1621.
 His mother was the daughter of a prosperous bourgeois family.
 Upon seeing him for the first time, a maid exclaimed, "Le nez!", a reference to the infant's large nose.
 Molière was called "Le Nez" by his family from that time.
 He lost his mother when he was 10, and he does not seem to have been particularly close to his father.
 After his mother's death, he lived with his father above the Pavillon des Singes on the rue Saint-Honoré, an affluent area of Paris.
-It is likely that his education commenced with studies at a Parisian elementary school, followed by his enrolment in the prestigious Jesuit Collège de Clermont, where he completed his studies in a strict academic environment and got a first taste of life on the stage.
+It is likely that his education commenced with studies at a Parisian elementary school, followed by his enrollment in the prestigious Jesuit Collège de Clermont, where he completed his studies in a strict academic environment and got a first taste of life on the stage.